obsidian-moon/engine/README.md

 You will need to keep in mind the following details for the first parameter or array key of the details:

-- Starting with `core_` will use `/home/user/ObsidianMoonEngine/modules/` as base, do not try to use a path because it will try to look in Core Modules.
+- Starting with `core_` will use `/home/user/ObsidianMoonEngine/Modules/` as base, do not try to use a path afterwards because it will try to look in Core modules.
+Future revisions will have this rectified.
+All core modules don't currently use any paths so the use of them is unneeded for Core modules.
-- Anything else will try to use a path to find a module in the  `/home/user/public_html/libraries/Modules/` folder.
+- If the path/file are not prefixed for Core the Core class will try to match a path and module name from within the application's module folder, located in the `/home/user/public_html/libraries/Modules/` folder for these examples.
-- You can use sub-directories to access files within your apps Modules folder structure, for example `main/main_index` will find `/home/user/public_html/libraries/Modules/main/main_index.php`
+- You can use subdirectories to access files within your apps Modules folder structure, for example `main/main_index` will find `/home/user/public_html/libraries/Modules/main/main_index.php` and will call the `main_index` module class name from the file and will additionally attempt to check for the existance of a config file located in the applications Configs folder located at `/home/user/public_html/libraries/Configs/main/main_index.php` for these examples.

 The second method is as quite important as the previous one.
 The `view()` method, which is quite simple compared to the `module()` method, pulls up views with html that display the result of the data processed from the modules.